stefaniuk/dotfiles-v1/README.md

 TODO List
 ---------

+ * Customise `dotfiles` for Docker containers (add --virtualised and --minimal flags)
  * Install `grc` for SL
  * Install VirtualBox, Vagrant, Docker, Packaer and Puppet by default where appropriate
  * Custom file templates and project generators